matecoco2024/bio_systems_assignements/assignment_4/README.md

 **Guiding Questions**:
-- What is happening during the simulation? the auxin of the cells next to the pathogen is lowering, and the pathogen is incresing in size, meaning that that thing is reducing cell wall stiffness and expanding into compromised areas
+- What is happening during the simulation?
+The auxin concentration of the cells next to the pathogen is lowering, and the pathogen is increasing in size.
+This is because the chemical the pathogen secretes is reducing cell wall stiffness of the surrounding cells, therefore allowing it to grow and expand further into compromised areas.
-- How does the pathogen spread? it increases by size, almost adopting a circle shape, by secreting chemicals that weaken neighbouring cell walls
+- How does the pathogen spread?
+It increases in size, almost adopting a circle-like shape.
+It does this by secreting chemicals that weaken neighbouring cell walls, reducing the wall tension, giving the pathogen more space to grow without pushback from neighbouring cells.
+The weakening of the cell walls also makes diffusion easier, allowing the chemical to spread easily to new cells.
-- What changes do you observe in the plant tissue? it goes brown instead of green, meaninig that auxin levels lower, and the wall structure gets altered since it's stiffness decreases
+- What changes do you observe in the plant tissue?
+It goes brown instead of green, meaninig that auxin saturation lowers since it gets mixed with the pathogen chemical, and the wall structure gets altered since it's stiffness decreases.
+It looks like the pathogen is pushing into the plant cells.
-- How does the infection pattern evolve over time? the pathogen just increases in size by sucking the auxin of the neighbouring cells and altering the wall structure, the infection then spreads towards more adjacent cells and the infection just grows.
+- How does the infection pattern evolve over time?
+The pathogen increases in size by weakining the cells walls of neighbouring cells and alters their shape by pushing into them.
+The infection then spreads towards more adjacent cells and the cycle continues.
 ---

 ### 2. Code Analysis: CellHouseKeeping Section